shangtse/robust-physical-attack/README.md

 ---
 :new:

 Alternatively, you can use our `shapeshifter2d.py` and `shapeshifter3d.py` scripts to generate shapeshifter-style perturbations.
-We currently support the following attacks:
+We currently have examples for various shapeshifter-style perturbations in the `Makefile`:
 ```
 $ make

 Usage:
   make <target>
   help                                  Display this help

 Dependencies
   deps                                  Install dependencies, compile protobufs, and patch projects.

 Helpers
   tensorboard                           Launch tensorboard to monitor progress.

 Attacks
-  2d_targeted_attack            Create 2d stop sign that is detected as a person.
+  2d_stopsign_targeted_attack           Create 2d stop sign that is detected as a person.
-  2d_untargeted_attack          Create 2d stop sign that is not detected as a stop sign.
+  2d_stopsign_untargeted_attack         Create 2d stop sign that is not detected as a stop sign.
-  2d_proposal_attack            Create 2d stop sign that is not detected.
+  2d_stopsign_proposal_attack           Create 2d stop sign that is not detected.
-  2d_hybrid_targeted_attack     Create 2d stop sign that is either not detected at all or detected as a person.
+  2d_stopsign_hybrid_targeted_attack    Create 2d stop sign that is either not detected at all or detected as a person.
-  2d_hybrid_untargeted_attack   Create 2d stop sign that is either not detected at all or not detected as a stop sign.
+  2d_stopsign_hybrid_untargeted_attack  Create 2d stop sign that is either not detected at all or not detected as a stop sign.
+  2d_person_proposal_attack             Create 2d tshirt that is not detected.
+  2d_person_targeted_attack             Create 2d tshirt that is detected as a bird.
+  2d_person_untargeted                  Create 2d tshirt that is not detected as a person.
+  2d_person_hybrid_untargeted           Create 2d tshirt that is either not detected at all or not detected as a person.
+  2d_person_hybrid_targeted             Create 2d tshirt that is either not detected or is detected as a bird.
+  3d_person_targeted_attack             Create 3d outfit that is detected as a bird.
+  3d_person_untargeted_attack           Create 3d outfit that is not detected as a person.
+  3d_person_proposal_attack             Create 3d outfit that is not detected.
+  3d_person_hybrid_targeted_attack      Create 3d outfit that is either not detected at all or detected as a bird.
+  3d_person_hybrid_untargeted_attack    Create 3d outfit that is either not detected at all or not detected as a person.
 ```

-You will have to first install our dependencies and patches via:
+For these to work, you will have to first install our dependencies and patches via:
 ```
 make deps
 ```